The Passive-Aggressive Chauvinist

 The next service provider to give me attitude is going to have it coming to him, right between his legs and sucks to anybody who thinks that it’s hitting below the belt.

-Posted on September 6, 2011, in Battle of the sexes, Featured, Gender Archetype, Men, men, men and tagged Bai woes, Chauvinism, Indian men, Maid servant, Male chauvinism, Matunga, Passive–aggressive behavior, Ramakrishna, Ramakrishna restaurant, Service provider, Tamil food.
+Posted on September 6, 2011, in Battle of the sexes, Featured, Gender Archetype, Men, men, men, Relationships and tagged Bai woes, Chauvinism, Indian men, Maid servant, Male chauvinism, Matunga, Passive–aggressive behavior, Ramakrishna, Ramakrishna restaurant, Service provider, Tamil food.
 Bookmark the permalink.
 5 Comments.